Frogs and Toads of Utah

 The Canyon Tree Frog lacks a stripe that runs through its eye.

-Pacific Tree Frog has the stripe through its eye but none down its back.
+Pacific Tree Frog has the stripe through its eye but no stripes down its back.

 The Boreal Chorus Frog has a stripe through its eye and three down its back.